TritonDataCenter/sdc-cloudapi/docs/index.md

 ## GetNic (GET /:login/machines/:id/nics/:mac)

-Gets a specific NIC on a machine belonging to a given account.
+Gets a specific NIC on an instance belonging to a given account.

 NB: the `:mac` element in the path must have all the colons (':') stripped from it in the request.